These 6 Epic Mountains in Northern California Will Drop Your Jaw

 Northern California is not lacking when it comes to mountains and mountain ranges.
 Created by the shifting of the earth’s tectonic plates, or volcanic activity, a mountain is a glorious natural phenomenon.
 To those of us who live in their shadows or play on their slopes, these mountains are as much a part of our home backdrop as the Pacific Ocean.
 Here are some epic NorCal mountains that will drop your jaw.

-Which of these mountains have you hiked, biked, or climbed?
-Share your favorite one with us!
+Which of these NorCal mountains have you hiked, biked, or climbed?
+Share your favorite ones with us in the comments!

 What are the most beautiful mountains in NorCal?

 Northern California is already an outrageously beautiful place, but its mountain ranges really are worth traveling from across the world to see.
 There are numerous beautiful mountain ranges in Northern California, and some of the most beautiful mountains in NorCal we love to revisit time and time again include the 700-mile-long Cascade Range, whose highest point is none other than Mount Rainier itself.
 It’s one of the largest ranges in North America, and part of it is our very own.
 Other mountain ranges in NorCal include the Sierra Nevada Range (400 miles long), the California Coast Ranges (also 400 miles long), and the Klamath Mountains (155 miles long).